5 Big Ideas for Small Entryways

-For a 1,800-square-foot apartment in Manhattan’s Upper West Side, a couple hired architect Jessica Wetters to re-envision the space.
-It was a full-gut job that updated the kitchen, master bedroom, living area, and bathroom.
-You might expect with all that work to be done, they wouldn’t be thinking about the entrance.
-But not these homeowners!
-Luckily, it was a simpler job since they were gutting the rest of the house anyway.
-The result is an enlarged area that is big enough for a comfortable and convenient bench, as well as a floating shelf for essentials.
+For an 1,800-square-foot apartment in Manhattan’s Upper West Side, a couple hired architect Jessica Wetters to help reimagine the space.
+It was a full-gut renovation of the kitchen, master bedroom, living area, and bathroom, as well as the entry area.
+The entry was a relatively simple job, since they were gutting the rest of the house, but it brought outsized benefits: a great first impression, an enlarged space to fit a comfortable bench, and a floating shelf for essentials.

-Laura and Randy had a vision when they put an offer on their Upper East Side co-op.
-It was to reconfigure the layout to be more functional.
-A key idea in the plan was to re-do the small entryway.
-“We knew we wanted to extend the entryway as it was incredibly narrow with two closets on either side of the front door,” says Laura.
-“We decided to keep the larger walk-in and remove the smaller one and create a place that was pretty but also functional.”
-The stunning geometric wallpaper in the space also makes a statement.
+When Laura and Randy put an offer on their Upper East Side co-op, they envisioned an all-new, more functional layout.
+Central to the plan was the small entryway.
+“We knew we wanted to extend the entryway as it was incredibly narrow with two closets on either side of the front door,” Laura said.
+“We decided to keep the larger walk-in and remove the smaller one, to create a place that was pretty but also functional.”
+The couple completed the statement with stunning, geometric-patterned wallpaper.

 Idea 2: Use wallpaper to make a statement

 Jessica and Alex had rented for six years before buying an 800-square-foot co-op in the Chelsea section of Manhattan.
-They were thrilled to have a space to call their own but they needed it updated to make it feel like home.
-They remodeled the galley kitchen and the bathroom and also reconfigured a few closets.
-But they knew the entryway needed some TLC as well.
-To give it visual interest, they put up wallpaper.
+Although they were thrilled to finally own a home, they knew the apartment would need work before feeling like their home.
+They remodeled the galley kitchen and the bathroom and reconfigured a few closets.
+They also gave the entryway some attention, with carefully chosen wallpaper to make a visual statement.
 “The subtle raffia gives texture and depth to the walls,” said Jessica.
 “We chose materials that would stand the test of time from both an aesthetic and durability standpoint.”

-For media executive Jenifer Herrmann and her partner Mitzie Wong (co-founder of creative design firm Roar + Rabbit), wallpaper was also the way to make a statement in their newly renovated entryway.
-They added Rhye wallpaper in hand foil and completed the look with a round mirror from Serena & Lily and a console from West Elm—elements that complemented the natural theme.
+For media executive Jenifer Herrmann and her partner Mitzie Wong (co-founder of creative design firm Roar + Rabbit), wallpaper was likewise the way to make a statement in their newly renovated entryway.
+They added Rhye wallpaper in hand foil and completed the look with a round mirror from Serena & Lily and a console from West Elm—elements that complemented their nature theme.

 Idea 3: Combine function + design accents

 For Erin and Chris, their three-bedroom, two-bath co-op in a post-war, 1950s building also lacked storage at the entry.
 To remedy, they installed a bench with storage bins underneath and overhead.
-They spruced it up with wicker baskets and added a floating shelf and metallic mirror to the adjacent wall.
+For finishing touches they added wicker baskets, a floating shelf, and a metal-framed mirror to the adjacent wall.

 Idea 4: Add a statement piece

-John had rented for many years so he decided to start building equity.
-He bought a 1,200-square-foot apartment on Park Avenue in New York City, with gorgeous views of the Big Apple.
-He enlisted architect Aurora Farewell to help rework the layout and add professional touches to make the place come together.
-For the entryway, they wanted to add a sense of drama.
-To achieve this, they hung a large round mirror that engulfs most of the wall and included a minimalistic, multifunctional wood bench.
+After renting for many years, John wanted to start building equity.
+He bought a 1,200-square-foot apartment on Park Avenue in New York City, with gorgeous views of the skyline.
+He enlisted architect Aurora Farewell to help improve the layout and add professional touches, to make the space feel cohesive and thoughtfully designed.
+For the entryway, he wanted a sense of drama.
+He and the architect chose a large round mirror to cover most of the wall, above a minimalistic, multifunction wood bench.

 Idea 5: Make the entryway space do double duty

-They also knew the foyer presented a unique opportunity if re-designed correctly.
-It was too small to do much with but large enough to be wasted space if empty.
-“We decided on a full-height bookcase that’s only 8-inches deep and it holds loads more than we expected,” said Jeremy.
+They also knew the foyer presented an interesting opportunity.
+It was large enough to feel like wasted spaces if they left it empty, but too small for any obvious uses.
+Their Sweeten general contractor helped them find an imaginative solution.
+“We decided on a full-height bookcase that’s only 8-inches deep.
+It holds loads more than we expected,” said Jeremy.
 “On the opposite side, our general contractor fitted narrow custom cabinets to serve as a bar.”
-Art lights hang over tall mirrors to give the space an art display vibe.
+Art lights hang over tall mirrors, giving a classic gallery sensibility.

 Enjoying these small entryway ideas?
 Find another stylish entryway in this Brooklyn co-op.